hazzard993/love-typescript-definitions/README.md

 ```
 Make sure to at least include the `include` folder from this repo.

 Run `tstl -p tsconfig.json` within your project's directory to compile your project to Lua.
+Use `--luaLibImport none` if you don't want `-- Lua Library Imports` at the top of your generated Lua files.

 ## Build Dependencies
 - [Moonscript](https://moonscript.org)